awesome-urch/dokusign/README.md

 - **createDocument(email, name)**: Sends the document and required data to Zoho's `/requests` endpoint.
 - **sendDocumentForSignature(requestId)**: Submits the document at `/requests/:requestId/submit`.

-## Notes

-- Ensure you have a valid Zoho OAuth token with required permissions.
-- Test API calls using tools like Postman before deployment to production.